 Students may formally appeal their final grade to the High School Principal.
 Please refer to OP 10.03 Grade Grievance for more information.

-A Grade Change Request form must be submitted to change a student’s final dual credit grade once it has been submitted.
-This may be used when a grade was reported in error, a grade was not reported by the deadline, or a grade of I was assigned.
-All required signatures, which is determined by the instructional method as noted on the form, must be included for the change to be processed.
+A grade change request form must be submitted to change a student’s final dual credit grade once it has been submitted.
+This may be used when a grade was reported in error or a grade of I was assigned.
+Embedded instructors teaching on the high school campus may use a paper version of the grade change request form to include the High School Principal’s signature.
+All required information and signatures must be included for the change to be processed.

 Instructors may opt to assign a grade of Incomplete (“I”) to a student.
 The grade I is given when the student is unable to complete the course because of illness or personal misfortune.
 An I that is not removed before the end of the next long semester automatically becomes an F. Instructors should follow the procedures for Grade Change Requests for changing a grade from I to the final determined grade.